SumYin/video-file-check-discordbot/README.md

 ## To Do

-- [x] Better file upload user flow
 - [ ] Delete file after analysis
+- [ ] Make frame rate and frame count analysis more consistent
+- [ ] Add URL file path as alternative to file upload
+- [ ] Test on more files